entur/jwt-resource-server/README.md

 In order to keep complexity (and risk) down, the library wraps existing third party libraries for low-level parsing, signature validation and authorization enforcement.
 Notable features:

- * thread-safe sharing of keys and tokens within each JVM
+ * thread-safe sharing of keys (for signature verification) and access-tokens within each JVM
  * proactive background refresh of keys and tokens
  * keys and token health status (on last remote invocation)
  * annotation-based token mocking with test method signature argument support